eskayML/cat-and-dogs-classification/README.md

 <br>
 - Checked the performance on the test data
 <br>
-- I deployed it on Streamlit
+- I deployed it on Streamlit share

 ## HOW TO USE THE APP
 ```console